-The RN returning to the University for their RN to BSN Degree must meet all the following requirements in order to be admitted into the program:
+The RN returning to the University for their RN to BSN Degree must meet all the following requirements to be admitted into the program:

-- 1. Hold an unencumbered RN license from an accredited nursing program. - 2.
+- 1. Hold and associate degree in nursing from an accredited nursing program. - 2.
 Provide verification of an unencumbered RN license in the United States. - 3.
 Be unconditionally admitted to the University and have declared RN to BSN as a major (see catalog for admission procedures). - 4.
-Attain a minimum of "C" in each of the prerequisites under general education requirements for the Bachelor of Science in Nursing Degree from LSUA. - 5.
-Have an overall GPA of 2.5 or higher. - 6.
+Have at least a grade of "C" in each of the general education courses required by the Bachelor of Science in Nursing. - 5.
+Have an overall GPA of 2.25 or higher. - 6.
 Submit all official transcripts from other Universities.